 The team itself had done quite well.
 The Padres played the Chicago Cubs for the 1984 National League championship.
 McReynolds had a great NLCS through the first four games, batting .300 with a home run and four RBIs, but he broke his wrist trying to break up a double play in the bottom of the sixth inning in Game Four and was done for the season.

-Even worse, he missed the first and only (to this date, 2018) World Series the Padres have ever appeared in.
+Even worse, he missed the World Series.
 “I don’t want to put myself through the strain of imagining how I’d play a ball in center.
 Or what I’d do at the plate.
 All I can do is cheer,” he said when the World Series started.
 And he didn’t get to do much of that.
 The Padres lost to the Detroit Tigers four games to one.
 It would be the only time that McReynolds would make it to the World Series in his career.7

 McReynolds returned to center field for the Padres in 1985 and continued to be one of the team’s offensive leaders.
 His 15 home runs were third-best on the team and his 75 RBIs were second only to Garvey.
 McReynolds anchored the outfield that season.
 He continued to improve in 1986 as his batting average jumped 54 points — to .288 — and he achieved his career best OPS of .862.
 McReynolds’s 26 home runs and 96 RBIs led the team, and he played all but four games for San Diego.
 Only Tony Gwynn played more.